schmoelder/diss/doc/01_introduction/00_index.md

 Nowadays many wet lab experiments are only performed to calibrate these models {cite}`Rajendran2013`.

 The model-based design and optimization of chromatographic separations is, however, not trivial.
-This is due to the periodic operation and the distinct non-linear dynamics of chromatographic processes, as well as the many degrees of freedom involved such as column dimensions, valve switching times or operating conditions.
+This is due to the periodic operation and the distinct non-linear dynamics of chromatographic processes, as well as the many degrees of freedom involved such as column dimensions, valve switching times, or operating conditions.
-For some of the operating modes, there exist simple shortcut methods that deliver rough initial design estimates (see e.g. {cite}`Siitonen2011` for batch chromatography, {cite}`Sainio2009,Kaspereit2011` for SSR systems, {cite}`Mazzotti2006` for SMB processes, or {cite}`Siitonen2015` for a common treatment).
-But these models often include many simplifications.
+For some of the operating modes, there exist simple shortcut methods that deliver rough initial design estimates (see e.g. {cite}`Siitonen2011` for batch chromatography, {cite}`Sainio2009,Kaspereit2011` for SSR systems, {cite}`Mazzotti2006` for SMB processes, or {cite}`Siitonen2015` for a common treatment), but these models often include many simplifications.
-For example, they might only work for certain isotherms, or only cover single column operation.
+For example, they might only work for certain binding models, neglect mass-transfer, or only cover single column operation.
-Here, it should be considered that multiple chromatographic interactions mechanisms can be exploited, like adsorption, ionic interactions, binding to specific ligands, or size exclusion, to name only a few.
+However, in many practical cases, a wide range of binding interaction mechanisms are relevant, including adsorption, ionic interactions, binding to specific ligands, or size exclusion.
-Depending on the given system, further physical phenomena like axial dispersion, and film or pore diffusion may have to be accounted for.
+Furthermore, physical phenomena like axial dispersion, film diffusion, or pore diffusion often play a significant role and must be accounted for.
 As a result, rigorous process development often necessitates the utilization of more detailed models and advanced optimization schemes.
 Consequently, there exists a variety of different models in chromatography (see {numref}`chapter %s<model_formulation>`) as well as different numerical solvers (see {numref}`chapter %s<model_solution>`).
-Additionally, a variety of optimization approaches has been proposed for the design of certain chromatographic processes.
+A variety of optimization approaches has also been proposed for the design of certain chromatographic processes.
 An overview is given in sections {numref}`%s <design_formulation>` and {numref}`%s <design_solution>` and in {cite}`Kawajiri2020`.

 % Tool requirements